 \subsection{Main Results}

 Table ~\ref{tab:main_results} presents the main results of our experiments.
 We observe that the simple BM25 algorithm serves as a strong baseline, exhibiting consistent improvements over the random selection strategy.
 This conclusion aligns with the findings of ~\citeauthor{luo2023dr}.
+Such effectiveness of BM25 can help warm up the first training iteration by providing a set of high-quality candidates.
+We also tried to use E5$_\text{base}$ as the initial retriever, but the benefits compared to BM25 are marginal.
+Therefore, we stick to BM25 for its simplicity.

-After the first iteration, our proposed model LLM-R outperforms all the baselines ($62.1 \rightarrow 65.7$) by training on the BM25 retrieved candidates.
+After the first iteration, our proposed model LLM-R outperforms all the baselines ($63.5 \rightarrow 65.7$) by training on the BM25 retrieved candidates.
 The second iteration includes the mined positive and hard negative examples from ``LLM-R (1 iter)'', raising the average score to $66.5$ (+$0.8$).
 Further iterations do not yield substantial improvements, indicating that the model has converged.